csdalab/csdalab.github.io/team/aaron.md

 ### Overview

-Aaron Stringfellow is currently enrolled in MS Data Science at the School of Science and Engineering, University of West Florida, Pensacola FL, USA.
+Aaron Stringfellow is currently enrolled in MS Data Science in the Department of Mathematics and Statistics at the Hal Marcus College of Science and Engineering, University of West Florida.

 ### Short description of your current research project:

-Working on developed new family fo distributions using the Ristic-Balakrishnan and Harris-G distributions.
+Working on developing new family of probability distributions using the Ristic-Balakrishnan and Harris-G distributions.